Udit-H/EduGuide/README.md

 ## 🚀 Hackathon MVP Roadmap

+also need to add how to run project in CONTRIBUTING.md

 - **Hour 1:**
   - Set up Streamlit frontend.
   - Integrate Gradient AI API for roadmap generation.